.

 posterity.noun,.plural.posterities

-all of a person's descendants, as opposed to ancestry; all succeeding generations; the future
+all of an individual's descendants, as opposed to ancestry; all succeeding generations; the future

 posthumous.adjective